-There are a lot more tax havens today than there ever have been before, which highlights what the anti-money laundering space is trying to combat.
+There are a lot more tax havens today than ever before, which highlights what the anti-money laundering space is trying to combat.
 However, it also highlights that the sector has been massively under-invested in – first being seen as a burden rather than something that actively fights money laundering.
 The money hidden in offshore accounts is more than the GDP of the United States.
 Modern day anti-money laundering technology needs to be invested in like how money laundering is being invested in – it’s becoming harder and harder to find.
 Firms and governments all need to make that investment to help fight financial crime

 How can we combat this?